CosmosContracts/docs/juno/economic-overview/asset.md

 ## Technicals

 The Juno Network native asset "JUNO" is internally, ie. on the distributed ledger maintained by Validators, represented as "ujuno", which is an integer equal to 10^-6^ JUNO.
-Every transaction fee and reward on the network will be account for in the `ujuno` base denomination.
+Every transaction fee and reward on the network will be accounted for in the `ujuno` base denomination.